GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 : The directory in which to store data files.
 If not specified, defaults to the plugin's data folder: `$GERRIT_SITE/data/@PLUGIN@`.

+fs.dataStructure
+: The way how data should be stored.
+Possible values are `per_repository` (intermediate `repositories` dir is created under `fs.directory` and LFS objects are stored in subdirectories called after repository name they belong), `set`.
+: Default is `set` which means that particular LFS object is stored only once regardless of how many repositories it is referenced from.
+This configuration is more space efficient than `per_repository` option.
+: Note that once a value is set (or to be more precised when LFS data exists) this parameter shouldn't be modified unless manual migration is performed.

 fs.expirationSeconds
 : Validity, in seconds, of authentication token for signed requests.
 Gerrit's LFS protocol handler signs requests to be issued by the git-lfs